TimothyYe/skm/README.md

    skm [global options] command [command options] [arguments...]

 VERSION:
-   0.5
+   0.5.1

 COMMANDS:
-     init, i      Initialize SSH keys store for the first time usage. create, c    Create a new SSH key. ls, l        List all the available SSH keys use, u       Set specific SSH key as default by its alias name delete, d    Delete specific SSH key by alias name rename, rn   Rename SSH key alias name to a new one copy, cp     Copy current SSH public key to a remote host display, dp  Display the current SSH public key backup, b    Backup all SSH keys to an archive file restore, r   Restore SSH keys from an existing archive file help, h      Shows a list of commands or help for one command
+     init, i      Initialize SSH keys store for the first time usage. create, c    Create a new SSH key. ls, l        List all the available SSH keys. use, u       Set specific SSH key as default by its alias name. delete, d    Delete specific SSH key by alias name. rename, rn   Rename SSH key alias name to a new one. copy, cp     Copy current SSH public key to a remote host. display, dp  Display the current SSH public key or specific public key by alias name. backup, b    Backup all SSH keys to an archive file. restore, r   Restore SSH keys from an existing archive file. help, h      Shows a list of commands or help for one command.

 GLOBAL OPTIONS:
    --help, -h     show help